 Barre Family Health Center (BFHC), part of UMass Memorial Health Care, launched an initiative to build behavioral health into the clinical workflow of their patient-centered medical home.
 As part of this initiative, BFHC developed a screening program to identify patients with depression, anxiety, post-traumatic stress disorder, or alcohol-use disorders.
-Read about screening workflow, challenges, and lessons learned (PDF - 2.68 MB)(This link will open in new window).
+Read about screening workflow, challenges, and lessons learned (PDF - 2.68 MB).

 Develop Workflows and Protocols to Reliably Identify and Engage Your Target Population